After a while your job will suck...It's actually supposed to.

 You are not perfect, but that's OK, because you are enough.
 You always have been and always will be.

 Insecurity can be overcome.
 It is entirely possible to live free for all insecurity and become great at being yourself.
 There is a clear process and a well worked framework to follow that is guaranteed to work.
-(Check out the overcoming insecurity flow chart)
+Check out the 7 essential practices for overcoming insecurity

 The world is eagerly waiting for you to step up and bring your unique contribution.
 There is only one of you, and so to show up fully as yourself is good for everyone.